 The fact that Mercari takes so much less in commission from each sale means that you would make more money from selling $4,000 worth of small items on Mercari than you would from selling one $4,000 dress on Poshmark.
 (And let’s face it: if you ever happen to have a $4,000 dress on your hands, you can just open a one-time Poshmark account for that singular piece of clothing.)

-People tend to have great experiences using the Mercari app.
+People tend to have great experiences using the Mercari mobile app.

-What are your thoughts on using Mercari vs Poshmark?
+What are your thoughts on using apps like Mercari vs Poshmark?
 Be sure to let us know your experience in the comments.